 Keep tabs on your garden.
 Make a scrapbook using a reasonably priced photo album and put in your plant tags and sticks to it each year.
 Then, create it as detailed as you'd like by adding info as to where the plants were purchased and where the plant was placed in your garden.
 Add your own artistic flair with sketches of your garden or photographs...

-1. Get an idea how big that is?
+1. Get an idea of how big that is?

 2. Plan in advance with your plan